topcoder-platform/tc-online-review/docs/assembly/project_admin_and_details/Assembly_Submissions/Team_Aperion/README.txt

      resources who have the Manager role, and have no project assigned.

-  5. If the contents of some tables should be removed (deleted), scripts with letter "C" at the beginning of their names may be used.
+  5. If the contents of some tables should be removed (deleted), scripts with letter "X" at the beginning of their names may be used.
 These scripts contain commands that delete volatile data from the database only.
 They neither delete lookup data, nor do they delete (drop) any tables from the database.